UPPMAX/R-matlab-julia-HPC/docs/advanced/MLR.md

 - PDC (R/4.4.2): ~1250 packages installed with R. In addition, there are many Bioconductor packages installed with the Rbio module
 - C3SE: R(R/4.2.1): ~1340 packages installed with R. (The R/4.3.3 only has ~100 packages installed with R).
 - HPC2N (R/4.4.1): ~100 packages installed with R. In addition many installed with R-bundle-CRAN, R-bundle-CRAN-extra, R-bundle-Bioconductor
-- UPPMAX (R/4.1.1): Almost all packages in CRAN and BioConductor are contained in the R_packages module, as is a small number of other R packages not in CRAN/BioConductor.
+- UPPMAX - Rackham (R/4.1.1): Almost all packages in CRAN and BioConductor are contained in the R_packages module, as is a small number of other R packages not in CRAN/BioConductor.
 Total of 23476 R packages are installed.
+- UPPMAX - Pelle (R/4.4.2): ~100 packages installed with R. In addition many installed with R-bundle-CRAN, R-bundle-Bioconductor
 - LUNARC (R/4.4.1): ~100 packages installed with R. In addition many installed with R-bundle-CRAN and R-bundle-Bioconductor

 ## Running your code